rekharchandran/Modeling-Earthquake-Damage/README.md

 flag variable that indicates if the building was used as a police station. has_secondary_use_other (type: binary): flag variable that indicates if the building was secondarily used for other purposes.

-### Our Target
-We are predicting the level of damage from 1 to 3(Low,Medium,High).
-The level of damage is an ordinal variable meaning that ordering is important.
-This can be viewd as a classification or Regression Problem

 ### performance metrics